Deflect the Flu in 2 Simple Steps

 The good news is you can deflect the flu by doing a couple of really simple things.
 And while they don’t involve drinking more beer (damn!), they’re easy enough that they should be a part of every man’s autumn existence.

-- Wash your hands like you’re about to perform open heart surgery: During flu season (November to April), it’s more important than ever keep your hands as clean as possible before touching your face or eating.
+During flu season (November to April), it’s more important than ever to wash your hands keep them as clean as possible before touching your face or eating.
 You don’t need to go full-on hypochondriac, but if you’re vigilant after touching doorknobs, keyboards, or anything else there could be germs, you just might save yourself from becoming one of the flu-suffering masses.

 Every year, a bunch of doctors who are really smart spend their days putting together immunization shots for the entire population.
 Some workplaces offer flu shots for free, so be sure to ask.